infinitefusion/infinitefusion-e18/readme.txt

-Thank you for downloading Pokémon Infinite Fusion!
+Thank you for downloading PokÃ©mon Infinite Fusion!

-Use Pokemon Infinite Fusion.exe to play the game.
+Use Game.exe to launch the game.
 If you are experiencing issues such as long loading times, you can also try the alternate launcher.